 OpenAI’s CEO Sam Altman made the announcement on X (formerly Twitter), explaining that the company had made ChatGPT “pretty restrictive” at the start to avoid risks, especially after public concerns about AI and mental health.
 He said that new mental health safety tools have now made it possible to allow more freedom while keeping users safe.

-Altman wrote, “You won’t get it unless you ask for it,” adding that adult content will not appear by default.
+Altman wrote, “You won’t get it unless you ask for it,” adding that adult content from ChatGPT will not appear by default.
 Only verified users who clearly request it will be able to access it.
-The company says this is part of its effort to respect the freedom of adults without exposing younger audiences to inappropriate material.
+The company says this is part of its effort to respect adults’ freedom without exposing younger audiences to inappropriate material.

 We made ChatGPT pretty restrictive to make sure we were being careful with mental health issues.
 We realize this made it less useful/enjoyable to many users who had no mental health problems, but given the seriousness of the issue we wanted to get this right.